Power law Polya's urn and fractional Brownian motion

 The discrete processes that we introduce form a natural counterpart to fractional Brownian motion, and we are hopeful that they may serve as a tool for the analysis of the continuous process.
 They also appear to have various discrete relatives that are candidates for further enquiry.
-We take the opportunity to discuss this by presenting several open problems, in the final section, Section 5.
+We take the opportunity to discuss this by presenting several open problems, in Section 5.
+We end with an appendix that describes potential economic and financial applications of the model.

 {\bf Acknowledgments.} We thank Yuval Peres for suggesting that the walks in question may converge to fractional Brownian motion.
 We thank S.R.S.
 Varadhan for discussions relating to regular variation. \end{subsection} \end{section} \begin{section}{The space of Gibbs measures} We now prove the first two propositions.
 We begin with two simple lemmas. \begin{lemma} Let $\mu$ be a measure on the positive integers, the greatest common denominator of its support being equal to one.
 Then $G_{\mu}$ has either one component almost surely, or infinitely many almost surely. \end{lemma} {\bf Proof.} We write $A_i$ for the ancestral line of $i \in \Z$.
 Let $m_n = \mathbb{P} \big( A_0 \cap A_n \not= \emptyset \big)$.
 We now argue that if $\inf_n m_n > 0$, then $G_{\mu}$ has one component almost surely.
 If $m : = \inf_n m_n > 0$, we may find $g_n \in \N$ such that the ancestral lines from $0$ and $n$ meet at some integer exceeding $- g_n$ with probability at least $m/2$.
 If the ancestral lines $A_0$ and $A_n$ fail to meet in $\{-g_n,\ldots\}$, then we sample them until each first passes $-g_n$, at $f_1$ and $f_2$, say.
 Without loss of generality, $f_1 < f_2$.
 Conditional on $A_0 \cap A_n \cap \big\{ - g_n,\ldots \big\}= \emptyset$, and on $f_1$ and $f_2$, the probability that $A_0 \cap A_n \cap \big\{ f_1 - g_{f_2 - f_1},\ldots,f_1 \big\} \not= \emptyset$ is at least $m/2$.
 Iterating, we construct a sequence of intervals each of which has a probability at least $m/2$ of containing a point in $A_0 \cap A_n$, conditionally on its precedessors not doing so.
 We see that the ancestral lines indeed meet almost surely.